-Plot – In 1839, the revolt of Mende captives aboard a Spanish owned ship causes a major controversy in the United States when the ship is captured off the coast of Long Island.
+Plot – In 1839, the revolt of Mende captives aboard a Spanish-owned ship caused a major controversy in the United States when the ship is captured off the coast of Long Island.
 The courts must decide whether the Mende are slaves or legally free – Amistad.

 Director – Steven Spielberg

 Starring – Djimon Hounsou, Matthew McConaughey, Anthony Hopkins, Morgan Freeman, Nigel Hawthorne

 If you liked – BlackKklansman, A Time To Kill, Mississippi Burning

 No one is going to disagree that Spielberg is one of the greatest filmmakers of all time, with at least one of his films in practically everyone’s top 10 movies, myself included, however, while it is true that Spielberg has a track record of making outstanding movies, not every film can be as perfect as Schindler’s List or Jurassic Park which is exactly how I feel about Amistad, a film that’s beautifully shot, well-acted but missing the magic touch that made Spielberg’s best films so memorable.

 Unusually for a Spielberg film, the first hour of the Amistad felt messy, with a lot of elements going on during this time and characters introduced.
 Yet, the film doesn’t seem able to keep the plot points streamlined in a way that’s navigable for the audience, leaving the viewer slightly frustrated attempting to piece it all together, now, this does tend to improve as the film progress.
 The storylines converge, and the damage to the overall story had already been done.